colbylwilliams/vscode-tips/README.md

 #### Rulers

 I write a lot of code that ends up on GitHub (prototypes, samples, customer co-development, etc.).<br/>
-As such, depending on th project, it is important that the code I produce is written with readability in mind.
+As such, depending on th project, it is important that the code I produce is written with readability in mind.<br/>
-You may say that the same is true for all code, which is fair, but in my case specifically, readability on GitHub.com is a top priority.
+You may say that the same is true for all code, which is fair, but in my case specifically, readability on GitHub.com is a top priority.<br/>

 ```sh
 I write a lot of code that ends up on GitHub (prototypes, samples, customer co-development, etc.).